 Yipping Coyote is a portrayal of creative resourcefulness, challenging

-new, its components serving as working examples of an intact nutrient
+with working examples of an intact nutrient cycle and practical

 the secluded and unique Yipping Coyote yurt is an ideal year-round

 getaway.
 Located in the foothills of the Pioneer Mountains, along

 of the Oregon Trail and adjacent to the Craters